The Best Things To Do in Flagstaff, Arizona USA by JetSettingFools.com

 Snowbowl Arizona Scenic Gondola Tickets

 A ticket is required for a round trip lift on the Flagstaff Gondola Sky Ride (pricing information).
-The journey on the Snowbowl Gondola takes about 15 minutes each way.
+The journey takes about 15 minutes each way.

 Top Tip: Visitors should bring a coat – believe us, it gets cold at the summit even during summer in Flagstaff!

-#3 Delve Deep into History at Wupatki National Monument
+#3 Delve into History at Wupatki National Monument

-An entrance fee is required; however, the ticket also covers entry into the Sunset Crater Volcano National Monuments.
-The America the Beautiful Pass is accepted for entry, as well.
+An entrance fee is required and the ticket also covers the Sunset Crater Volcano National Monuments.
+The America the Beautiful Pass is accepted, as well.

-Visiting Wupatki Monument is one of the stops on this Grand Canyon day trip from Flagstaff (along with a few other sights!).
-Book it here!
+Visiting Wupatki Monument is also one of the stops on this Grand Canyon Day Trip from Flagstaff, along with a few other spots!

 Beaver Street Brewery, Flagstaff Breweries, Arizona, USA